The Department of Health Promotion and Administration offers two educational opportunities within its program of Health Services Administration (HSA).

 B.S. in Health Services Administration

 The HSA program consists of two years of pre-HSA study (which includes general education and support courses) and two years of core HSA coursework.
-Once admitted into the program, students complete three professional practice experiences (PPEs) in a variety of health care organizations.
+Once admitted into the program, students complete two professional practice experiences (PPEs) in a variety of health care organizations.
 These rotations provide students with observation, supervisory, and administrative experiences.
-Graduates of the Health Care Administration and Informatics option are eligible to take the national examination for certification as a Registered Health Information Administrator (RHIA).
+Graduates of the Health Informatics and Information Management option are eligible to take the national examination for certification as a Registered Health Information Administrator (RHIA).

 More information is available in our Program Overview.

 The graduates of the HSA program are well prepared for the Registered Health Information Administrator (RHIA) certification exam.
 Our 2019-2020 pass rate is 77%.
 As a comparison, the national average is normally around 69%.